 Step Three: Go around the edges of each heart half with red yarn.

 Once the heart has been filled-in with diagonal stitches, it is time to go around the edges.
 I started at the bottom and went around the curved side of the heart using a whip stitch.
 When I got to the cut edge, I continued with my whip stitch, making sure to take an extra stitch at the corners to cover the hard edges of the canvas with yarn.

 Below is one side of my heart necklace with the edges all covered.

-Step Four: Use pink yarn to cover the plastic canvas that is still showing.
+Use pink yarn to cover the plastic canvas that is still showing.
 I passed my pink yarn through a few of my red stitches on the back side and then came up at the bottom point of the heart where the canvas started to show.
-I laid my pink yarn around the heart and then left it there.
+I laid my pink yarn around the heart and let it lay there.

 Thread another needle, or remove the needle from your pink yarn, and thread it with red yarn.
 Use the red yarn to hold the pink yarn in place.
 Use small perpendicular stitches spaced evenly apart.
 When you get to the end, bring both the pink and red yarns to the back of the necklace and pass them through a few stitches to hold them in place.